 Unfortunately we currently do not plan to port Cadbiom on Python 3.
 The first reason is that the first GUI of Cadbiom was developed in 2010 and is still based on GTK2 (formerly GIMP Toolkit) that works exclusively with Python 2.7, and sadly, can not be easily ported without heavy design changes to GTK3 that is specific to Python 3.

-We use standard Python application packaging by hosting our program on the PyPI platform.
-This simple and light but well-proven system allows to quickly deploy and install an application.
+We use standard Python application packaging by hosting our program on the PyPI (Python Package Index) platform.
+This simple and light but well-proven system allows quickly deploying, and installing an application.
 The procedure is described in the next chapter.

 Please note that contrary to (too) widespread beliefs, the use of containers leads to a completely unnecessary and time-consuming complexity when putting into perspective the needs of an application deployment of a few hundred Kb, maintained by few people.
 That’s why we use a mature and simple dependency system based on the KISS principle well known in software development.

 For a comfortable use on Microsoft Windows systems we recommend the use of virtual machines like Virtual Box.
 In a general way, if you need to perform computationally intensive uses, you will probably want to move to a cluster-like infrastructure running a GNU/Linux operating system.